 Dean’s extensive travels, both professional and personal, have taken him to Europe and Africa, on cruises in the Mediterranean, Caribbean, and Alaska, and on explorations of Asia, Australia, and Indonesia.
 His experience in handling large corporate groups as well as small, special interest groups is a great asset to managing TravelQuest’s tours.
 In recent years, Dean has led several TQ eclipse trips including to China in 2009, Mangaia in 2010, and a Cruise to Totality in 2012; in 2017 he joined TQ for totality in Oregon.

-Gary is a seasoned traveler and led TravelQuest’s eclipse tour to Egypt (2006), Australia (2012), and the Faroes (2015).
-He has also served as the ‘resident’ astronomer for TravelQuest’s annual Costa Rica Southern Sky Fiesta since its inception in 2004.
+Gary is a seasoned traveler and led TravelQuest’s eclipse tour to Egypt (2006), Australia (2012), and the Faroe Islands (2015).
+He also served as the ‘resident’ astronomer for TravelQuest’s annual Costa Rica Southern Sky Fiesta since its inception in 2004, to 2017.